 A Spanish flagYes, the Spain Golden Visa program officially ended on April 3, 2025.
 After 3 April 2025, new applications for the Golden Visa, which grants residency to non-EU citizens through investment, will no longer be accepted.

-On November 4, 2024, the Spanish government took the first steps toward reshaping the Spanish Golden Visa program and proposed its full discontinuation.
+On November 4, 2024, the Spanish government took the first steps and announced the Spain Golden Visa changes that eventually led to its complete discontinuation.

 Why did the Spain Golden Visa end?

-The announcement on November 4th, 2024, would end all investment options, not just the real estate investment option.
+The announcement on November 4th, 2024, ended all investment options, not just the real estate investment option.

 Read our Spain Non Lucrative Visa